MicrosoftDocs/DynamicsAX2012-msdn/dynamicsax2012-msdn/what-s-new-for-developers-in-cumulative-update-6-for-microsoft-dynamics-ax-2012.md

 mtps_version: v=AX.60
 ---

-# What's New for Developers in Cumulative Update 6 for Microsoft Dynamics AX 2012
+# What's New for Developers in Cumulative Update 6 for Microsoft Dynamics AX 2012 [AX 2012]

 _**Applies To:** Microsoft Dynamics AX 2012 R3_